 While thinking about all this on the train to work this morning I found myself sitting near a Japanese mother with her daughter.
-The girl was about three-years old and she was staring wide-eyed around the train carriage, completely absorbed by everything she saw.
-I suppose at that moment she had the simple consciousness of a lion.
+The girl was about three-years old and she was staring wide-eyed around the train carriage, completely absorbed in everything she saw.
+I suppose at that moment she had the simple consciousness of a cheetah.
 After looking slowly around her eyes came to rest on me.
 Our eyes met and she immediately looked down at the floor in shyness.
-In her mind she had become a subject in a sea of objects.
-I felt sorry for making her self-conscious and for dragging her away from her unified world into my world of me-in-here, everything-else-out-there; my world of selves and separateness.
+In her mind she had suddenly become a subject in a sea of objects.
+I felt sorry for making her self-conscious and for dragging her away from her unified world into my world of me-in-here, everything-else-out-there, the world of selves and separateness.
 I imagined that as she gets older it will become ever more difficult for her to lose herself like that.
-Self-consciousness and thinking will become habits and come between her and the world, as it has done with me and everyone else.
+Self-consciousness and thinking will become habitual and come between her and the world, as it has done with me.